Effective action for delta potentials: spacetime-dependent inhomogeneities and Casimir self-energy: Wick rotation and dynamical Casimir effect

 Turning our attention to the complete effective action \eqref{GammaM} with Gau{\ss}ian inhomogeneities, the numerical computations can be easily handled.
 In particular, in Fig. \ref{fig:vacuum_g} we show the imaginary part of $\Gamma_{M,G}^{(2)}$: the left panel corresponds to a density plot as a function of $\ampli$ and $\sigma_t$ (for fixed $\sigma_s$), while the right panel is a double-log plot as a function of $\sigma_s$ (for fixed $\ampli$ and $\sigma_t$).

 Once more, we observe that $\operatorname{Im}\Gamma_{M,G}^{(2)}$ is positive, as it should be according to its interpretation.
-Next, it is important to notice that $\Gamma_{M,G}^{(2)}$ is a decreasing function with respect to all the involved variables, with asymptotic power law behaviours.
-As an example, in the right panel of Fig. \ref{fig:vacuum_g} we depict its $\sigma_s^{-2}$ asymptotic behaviour for large $\sigma_s$.
-In spite of that, the nature of these decreases is decidedly different: while the decrease with $\ampli$ for a regular $\eta$ could be ultimately related to the $a^{-5}$ factor in the expansion \eqref{eq:ffnl_rapid} (see also the next section), the behaviour with $\sigma_{s,t}$ heavily depends on the chosen inhomogeneities.
+Next, it is important to notice that $\Gamma_{M,G}^{(2)}$ is a decreasing function with respect to all the involved variables, with asymptotic power law behaviors.
+As an example, in the right panel of Fig. \ref{fig:vacuum_g} we depict its $\sigma_s^{-2}$ asymptotic behavior for large $\sigma_s$.
+In spite of that, the nature of these decreases is decidedly different: while the decrease with $\ampli$ for a regular $\eta$ could be ultimately related to the $a^{-5}$ factor in the expansion \eqref{eq:ffnl_rapid} (see also the next section), the behavior with $\sigma_{s,t}$ heavily depends on the chosen inhomogeneities.